Syrian elephant: Distribution and chronology

-In Western Asia, the elephants ranged from the mangrove forests of southern Iran, to southern Anatolia, the Syrian steppes and even extended to Palestine.
-Ashurnasirpal II boasted of killing elephants, along with wild oxen and lions.

-Controversy
+Remains of Asian elephants in Bronze age and Early Iron Age West Asia are known spanning across Mesopotamia, southeast Turkey and the northern Levant, spanning from Haft Tepe in Khuzestan, southwest Iran, across Iraq, and northern Syria eastwards to Ugarit, northwards to Arslantepe and eastwards to Sirkeli in southeast Turkey, and south-westwards to Kamid el-Loz in southern Lebanon.
+Most of these finds are in an archaeological context, and only two sites show apparent wild-living elephants, Gavur Lake Swamp in southwest Turkey and Lake Habbaniyah in central Iraq.

-No remains of the Elephas genus are known from the Middle East after 200,000 years ago until 3,500 years ago.
-This long hiatus makes some scholars suspect that the Asian elephants were artificial introductions to the Middle East, possibly from India, though this is difficult to prove.
+No remains of the Elephas genus are known from West Asia after 200,000 years ago until 3,500 years ago.
+This long hiatus makes some scholars suspect that the Asian elephants were artificial introductions to West Asia, possibly from India, though this is difficult to prove.
 The extinction date is suggested to be around 700 BC, based on osteoarchaeological and historical evidence.
 This was possibly due to climactic shifts and changing land use during the early Iron Age.

+Later presence of Asian elephants in West Asia

 Elephants are frequently mentioned in Hellenistic history; the Seleucid kings, who maintained numerous war elephants, reigned in Syria during that period.
-These elephants are believed to be Indian elephants (E. m. indicus), which had been acquired by the Seleucid kings during their eastern expansions; or they are believed to be a population of Indian elephants in the Middle East.
+These elephants are believed to be Indian elephants (E. m. indicus), which had been acquired by the Seleucid kings during their eastern expansions; or they are believed to be a population of Indian elephants in West Asia.
 It is attested by ancient sources such as Strabo and Polybius that Seleucid kings Seleucus I Nicator and Antiochus III the Great had large numbers of imported Indian elephants.

 Hannibal had a war elephant known as "Surus", which may have meant "the Syrian".
-It was said by Cato to have been his best and largest elephant.
-In that case, the elephant may have been of Seleucid stock.
-If it were in fact of native Syrian stock, or an imported Indian elephant, remains subject to speculation.
+It was said by Cato to have been his best and largest elephant, which may have been an Asian elephant.
+Carthaginians may have used Asian elephants of Indian origin for part of their army.